 Dreaming of a trip that’s mellow and exciting at the same time?
-This is your sign to take to visit Sausalito, California.
+This is your sign to visit Sausalito, California.

 This small waterfront city is full of gorgeous views, eclectic culture and tasty food.
 You’ve probably seen pictures of Sausalito with colorful buildings lining the streets.
-It’s not the trendiest destination, but it’s a tried and true stop for visitors to the Bay Area.
+It isn’t as well-known as nearby towns like San Francisco and Napa.
+Still, it’s a popular stop for visitors in the Bay Area.

 This summer, I spent some time in Sausalito with friends.
-It was so fun that I just have to tell you my top seven reasons to visit.
-Keep reading for all the details.
+It was so fun that I must tell you my top seven reasons to visit.
+Looking for a map of Sausalito hotspots?
+Skip to it here.

 1. The views are priceless